Lighting Control Systems for Buildings – Smart Lighting Guide

 Casambi is particularly popular in architectural lighting, hospitality projects and facade lighting installations due to its flexibility and ease of deployment.

-Another widely adopted wireless automation ecosystem is Tuya Smart.
+Another widely adopted wireless automation ecosystem is Tuya Smart, although used for consumer segment mostly – rarely in specification projects.

 Tuya provides a cloud-based IoT platform that enables manufacturers to create smart lighting products compatible with mobile apps and voice assistants.